JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-01-14-dont-use-ai-for-audio-programming.md

 - I’ve heard a few opinions coming from the industry how awful vibe-coded plugins are.
 They are considered “big balls of mud,” that don’t follow any good (not to mention best) software engineering practices.
 - I’ve had this experience myself when mentoring an intern.
 They didn’t do any vibe-coding but they used AI to generate non-audio parts of the code.
 Although they thought they understood the code, in reality, they didn’t.
 That resulted in buggy and duplicated code.
 - If you are a beginner, you probably don’t have an idea of what high-quality code is.
 Using AI can give you a false sense of confidence and a false idol to follow.
 But I admit, it’s difficult to find high-quality open-source audio code.
-Personally, I can recommend [Jatin Chowdhurry’s work.](https://github.com/Chowdhury-DSP)
+Personally, I can recommend [Jatin Chowdhury’s work.](https://github.com/Chowdhury-DSP)

 ## Experts say: beginners should not generate audio code with AI